Information back-flow in quantum non-Markovian dynamics and its connection to teleportation: Information back-flow effect

 \section{Information back-flow effect}

 A revival of a state in the principal system during its evolution through a quantum process is a sufficient (but not necessary) condition to detect non-Markovianity~\cite{Rivas_Huelga_Plenio_RPP_14}, which can be checked through the non-monotonous behavior of the distinguishability between two evolving quantum states.
 In Refs.~\cite{Breuer_Laine_Piilo_PRL_09, Piilo_etal_PRA_09, Laine_Piilo_Breuer_PRA_10} this non-monotonous behavior of distinguishability was attributed to the back-flow of information from the environment to the principal system, however it was later shown~\cite{LoFranco_etal_PRA_12, Chruscinski_Wudarski_PLA_13, Megier_etal_SR_17, Chruscinski_Maniscalco_PRL_14, Budini_PRA_18} that the two concepts are not always equivalent.
 In particular, a time-inhomogeneous non-Markovian process that evolves according to Eq.~\eqref{eq:unitary_dec} can revive a quantum state without any information back-flow effect~\footnote{Note that here by ``information'' we refer to quantum information, and not classical information measured by an agent outside of the system as in Ref.~\cite{Buscemi_Datta_PRA_16}.}.
-This is possible since in time-inhomogeneous processes the generators $\m{L}(t)$ evolve along with the system, and thus, this time-dependency must originate from an external to the total system (principal system and environment) source, i.e., the total system is not closed.
-On the other hand, in time-homogeneous processes the generators are time-independent, so the total system is closed~\cite{Breuer_Petruccione_B_02, Nielsen_Chuang_B_10}, which implies that any state revival must originate from information back-flow due to the conservation of quantum information principle~\cite{Horodecki_Horodecki_PLA_98} .
-Note that a state revival is impossible if a quantum process is described by a time-independent mixed-unitary map of the from of Eq.~\eqref{eq:unitary_dec}, since then the evolution of the principal system effectively reduces to a single unitary transformation~\footnote{Excluding the trivial case of a quantum process applied on a maximally mixed state.}, which means that there is no external influence to the principal system.
+This is possible since in time-inhomogeneous processes the interaction between the system and the environment evolves over time, and thus this time-dependency must originate from an external source, i.e., the entire system under question is not closed.
+On the other hand, in time-homogeneous processes the interaction does not evolve over time, so the total system is closed~\cite{Breuer_Petruccione_B_02, Nielsen_Chuang_B_10}, which implies that any state revival must originate from information back-flow due to the conservation of quantum information principle~\cite{Horodecki_Horodecki_PLA_98}.
+It is worth noting that information back-flow in a positive trace-preserving (PTP) map $\map{M}$ is equivalent its indivisibility~\cite{PhysRevA.92.042108}.

-Below, we show that the teleportation protocol corresponds to a maximally non-Markovian time-homogeneous quantum process.
+Below, we show that, at least under the conditions we studied, the teleportation protocol corresponds to a maximally non-Markovian time-homogeneous quantum process.